RHagenson/2019-01-03-UNO/_episodes/11-trimming.md

 - "Data cleaning is an essential step in a genomics workflow."
 ---

-# Cleaning Reads
+## Cleaning Reads

 In the previous episode, we took a high-level look at the quality of each of our samples using FastQC.
-We vizualized per-base quality graphs showing the distribution of read quality at each base across all reads in a sample and extracted information about which samples fail which quality checks.
+We visualized per-base quality graphs showing the distribution of read quality at each base across all reads in a sample and extracted information about which samples fail which quality checks.
 We know that all of our samples failed at least one of the quality metrics used by FastQC.
 This doesn't mean, though, that our samples should be thrown out!
-It's very common to have some reads within a sample, or some positions (near the begining or end of reads) across all reads that are low quality and should be discarded.
+It's very common to have some reads within a sample, or some positions (near the beginning or end of reads) across all reads that are low quality and should be discarded.
 We will use a program called [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) to filter poor quality reads and trim poor quality bases from our samples.

-## Trimmomatic Options
+### Trimmomatic Options

 To use Trimmomatic on Crane, load the trimmomatic module with: